 But by the age of 64, the group that did not take fish oil had lost 5 IQ points, while the fish oil group had gained 6 IQ points over their childhood scores.

-6 Lifestyle Factors That Can Lower Your IQ
+6 Lifestyle Factors to Avoid That Can Lower IQ

-There’s little point in undertaking the IQ-enhancing measures we’ve just covered if other areas of your lifestyle are sabotaging your efforts.
+There’s little point in undertaking the IQ-enhancing measures we’ve just covered if other lifestyle habits are sabotaging your efforts.

-The brain-impairing activities below may cause your IQ to drop over time.
+These brain-impairing activities may cause your IQ to drop over time.

-Research shows that smoking can lower your IQ by 7 points.
+Research shows that smoking can lower your IQ by about 7 points.

 Young men who smoke are likely to have lower IQs than their non-smoking peers.